-This news comes as the New York Times is reporting that former Ukraine president Yanukovych’s not taking the poor EU bid for association, (since it had none of the major financial benefits needed, which the Russian association did), was a sensible path at the time.
+This news comes as the New York Times is reporting that former Ukraine president Yanukovych’s not taking the poor EU bid for the association, (since it had none of the major financial benefits needed, which the Russian association did), was a sensible path at the time.

 – First published … December 28, 2016 –

-Russia’s President Vladimir Putin has officially initiated gas supplies to Crimea from continental Russia on Tuesday, Kremlin Spokesman Dmitry Peskov told reporters on Tuesday.
+Russia’s President Vladimir Putin officially initiated gas supplies to Crimea from continental Russia on Tuesday, Kremlin Spokesman Dmitry Peskov told reporters on Tuesday.

 The launch of the pipeline from the Krasnodar region to Crimea will ensure steady gas delivery for all types of consumers on the peninsula.
 Putin participated in the ceremony via videoconference.

-“This is one more important solution for Crimea’s development for the long-term perspective.
-I mean the delivery of Russian pipeline gas to the Crimean peninsula will make it possible to form an absolutely new situation in terms of developing the whole economic package, the development of social sector of Crimea and Sevastopol,” Putin said at the ceremony.
+“This is one more important solution for Crimea’s development from the long-term perspective.
+I mean the delivery of Russian pipeline gas to the Crimean peninsula will make it possible to form an absolutely new situation in terms of developing the whole economic package, the development of the social sector of Crimea and Sevastopol,” Putin said at the ceremony.

 Putin called today’s event an important step in the right direction for the peninsula’s development.

-The president added that as part of the gas delivery project, two electric power plants each with a capacity of 470 megawatt will be built in Crimea in 2017-2018.
+The president added that as part of the gas delivery project, two electric power plants each with a capacity of 470 megawatts will be built in Crimea in 2017-2018.
 This will fully meet the peninsula’s electricity demands.

 Putin pointed out the need to develop Crimea’s infrastructure according to schedule.
-“Together with regional, municipal authorities, federal agencies we will do our best to deliver gas to the final consumer as soon as possible,” Putin said.
+“Together with regional, municipal authorities, and federal agencies we will do our best to deliver gas to the final consumer as soon as possible,” Putin said.

-Head of Crimea Sergey Aksenov, Acting Governor of Sevastopol Dmitry Ovsyannikov and CEO of Chernomorneftegaz Igor Shabanov also took part in the ceremony via videoconference.
+Head of Crimea Sergey Aksenov, Acting Governor of Sevastopol Dmitry Ovsyannikov, and CEO of Chernomorneftegaz Igor Shabanov also took part in the ceremony via videoconference.

 The pipeline’s total length is 358.7 km, including two lines crossing over Lake Tuzla and the Kerch Strait, as well as a gas pipeline branch to Simferopol which is 27.3 km long.